-Any complaint about the way your relative / friend has been dealt with during the trial or any possible harm that they might suffer will be addressed.
-If you have any concerns about any aspect of this trial you should speak to the trial doctor who will do their best to answer your questions.
-In the event that something does go wrong and your relative / friend is harmed by taking part in the research and this is due to someone's negligence then they may have grounds for a legal action for compensation against Cambridge University Hospitals NHS Foundation Trust (Addenbrooke's

-Hospital).
-If their claim is successful, their legal costs will be met.
-The normal National Health Service complaints mechanisms will still be available to them (if appropriate).
+Any complaint about the way you have been dealt with during the trial or any possible harm you might suffer will be addressed.
+If you have any concerns about any aspect of this trial you should speak to your trial doctor who will do their best to answer your questions.
+In the event that something does go wrong and you are harmed by taking part in the research and this is due to someone's negligence then you may have grounds for a legal action for compensation against Cambridge University Hospitals NHS Foundation Trust (Addenbrooke's Hospital).
+If your claim is successful, your legal costs will be met.
+The normal National Health Service complaints mechanisms will still be available to you (if appropriate).

 The NHS does not provide no-fault compensation i.e. for non-negligent harm, and NHS bodies are unable to agree in advance to pay compensation for non-negligent harm.
 They are able to consider an ex-gratia payment in the case of a claim.
-If you wish to complain or have any concerns about any aspect of the way your relative / friend has been approached or treated during this trial, you can do this through the NHS complaints procedure.
-In the first instance it may be helpful to contact the Patient Advice and Liaison Service (PALS)) at the hospital.
+If you wish to complain or have any concerns about any aspect of the way you have been approached or treated during this trial, you can do this through the NHS complaints procedure.
+In the first instance it may be helpful to contact the Patient Advice and Liaison Service (PALS)) at your hospital.
 Their details are: